baotang2118/My-Thesis-Android-App-Forensic/README.md

 # My-Thesis-Android-App-Forensic
-This is my thesis project
+This is my thesis project, we study Android phone forensic topic and focus only on the user app, which means we skip default app which come from OEM.
+The input can be an raw disk image or a rooted phone.

 How to use this app:
 - Install basic tools